MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/end-user-pdf.md

 ### If you don't see the **Export** option
 * Make sure that you're viewing a report (not a dashboard).
 * It's possible that your administrator has disabled this feature.
 Contact your administrator for details.
-Administrators: See [Export reports as PowerPoint presentations o[Power Automate visuals](../create-reports/power-bi-automate-visual)r PDF documents](../admin/service-admin-portal-export-sharing.md#export-reports-as-powerpoint-presentations-or-pdf-documents).
+Administrators: See [Export reports as PowerPoint presentations](../create-reports/power-bi-automate-visual)r PDF documents](../admin/service-admin-portal-export-sharing.md#export-reports-as-powerpoint-presentations-or-pdf-documents).

 ### Visuals that aren't supported
 The following aren't supported for **Export to PDF**.
 Either the **PDF** export option will be grayed out or won't be listed at all on the **Export** dropdown.
 In some cases, such as for R visuals, the report will export but the visual will render as a grey box with an error message.